itzarushi16/Gen_AI_mini-projects/README.md

 speechrecognition – Listens to and processes your voice commands. pyttsx3 – Brings the chatbot’s voice to life with text-to-speech (TTS).

-Future Enhancements
-This is just the beginning!
-Some possible upgrades include:

-🌍 Multilingual Chatbot: Support for more languages.
-🔢 Advanced Math Solver: Handle complex math queries.
-💾 Offline Functionality: Enable chatbot interactions without an internet connection.